Aggregating distribution forecasts from deep ensembles: Discussion and conclusions

 \section{Discussion and conclusions}

-We have conducted a systematic comparison of aggregation methods for the combination of distribution forecasts from ensembles of neural networks based on different random initializations, so-called deep ensembles.
+We have conducted a systematic comparison of aggregation methods for the combination of distribution forecasts from ensembles of neural networks based on different ensembling strategies, so-called deep ensembles.
 In doing so, our work aims to reconcile and consolidate findings from the statistical literature on forecast combination and the machine learning literature on ensemble methods.
 Specifically, we propose a general Vincentization framework where quantile functions of the forecast distributions can be flexibly combined, and compare to the results of the widely used linear pool, where the probabilistic forecasts are linearly combined on the scale of probabilities.
-For deep ensembles of three variants of NN-based models for probabilistic forecasting that differ in the characterization of the output distribution, aggregation with both the LP and VI improves the predictive performance.
-The VI approaches show superior performance compared to the LP.
-For example, given ensemble members that are already calibrated, \Vo\ preserves the calibration and improves the predictive accuracy while the LP decreases sharpness with more dispersed forecasts.
-If the individual forecast distributions are subject to systematic errors such as biases and dispersion errors, coefficient estimation via \Va, \Vw\ and \Vaw\ is able to correct these errors and improve the predictive performance considerably, otherwise \Vo\ should be preferred.
+For deep ensembles of three variants of NN-based models for probabilistic forecasting that differ in the characterization of the output distribution, aggregation with both the LP and VI improves the predictive performance in a comprehensive evaluation on twelve data sets using seven ensembling strategies.
+The VI approaches frequently outperform the LP, but their ranking depends on the characteristics of the deep ensemble forecasts, especially the dispersion of the forecasts.
+For example, given ensemble members that are already calibrated or overdispersed, the VI approaches are superior to the LP.
+While all approaches improve the predictive accuracy, the LP increases the dispersion of the forecasts resulting in (more) overdispersed forecasts.
+If the individual forecast distributions are subject to systematic errors such as biases and dispersion errors, coefficient estimation via \Va, \Vw\ and \Vaw\ is able to correct these errors and improve the predictive performance considerably.
 While these combination approaches require the estimation of additional combination coefficients, the computational costs are negligible compared to the generation of the NN-based probabilistic forecasts and can be performed on the validation data without restricting the estimation of the NNs.
+However, the smaller the validation data set, the larger the variability in the actual improvement from aggregation.
+In terms of the ensembling strategies, we found that VI performs better than the LP for deep ensembles generated with one base-model, e.g., dropout or Bayesian NNs.
+In particular, VI with parameter estimation performs especially well for such deep ensembles.